 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you miss a dose of this medicine, you may still take it up to 6 hours after the time you normally take it.
-However, if it is less than 6 hours until your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not double doses.
+If you miss a dose and it is less than 6 hours until your next regular dose, skip the missed dose and go back to your regular dosing schedule.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.